The 15 Best Yoga Poses to Build Better Balance

 4. If you can go deeper, take your left foot into the crook of your left elbow.

-5. For the full posture, bring the torso more upright.
+5. For the full expression of the posture, bring the torso more upright.
 Reach your right arm over your right shoulder to grab your left foot.
-Stay there or bring your left arm over the left shoulder to hold the foot as well.

 Better Balance On and Off the Mat